 Pets in Crisis Program

-The Pets In Crisis Program provides safe accommodation, food and veterinary care to pets whose families have escaped domestic violence, but who cannot take them to a refuge with them.
+The Pets In Crisis Program provides safe accommodation, food and vet care to pets whose families have escaped domestic violence, but who cannot take them to a refuge.

-- The Pets In Crisis Program exists to care for pets whose families are escaping domestic and family violence.
+- The Pets In Crisis Program exists to care for pets whose families are escaping domestic violence.

 - Established in 2005, the Program is a collaboration between DVConnect and the RSPCA Queensland.

 - Each pet is given safe accommodation, food, and in most cases veterinary care.

 - The Program cares for almost 300 pets each year.